seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 the moment it is known and becomes reportable when its date enters the holding window, never when it is discovered.**

-**`c2` is the coin's second lane and it is ADDITIVE:** the five top-level fields always describe the coin's first row in §6a's channel table, and `c2` appears only for a coin whose rows include a class-2 channel — ETH and ADA at this revision.
-Its five fields carry that lane's own reading and are written only by a read of that lane (§6a).
+**`c2` and `c3` are the coin's second and third lanes and they are ADDITIVE:** the five top-level fields always describe the coin's first row in §6a's channel table, `c2` its second and `c3` its third, and each appears only for a coin with that row — ADA alone holds three at this revision.
+Each carries its lane's own reading and is written only by a read of that lane (§6a).

-**`coverage` is item 90's measurement and it is ADDITIVE — a field BESIDE the lane, never the lane.** Its `d` is the day it was measured, `status` is `охвачена`, `неохваченная` or `неизмеримо`, `move` the coin's largest single-day move of the last thirty days with its date — at `неизмеримо`, the reason the measurement cannot be computed (item 90) — and `carried_by` the host that did carry the announcement, where one was found. **It never replaces the five lane fields**, which are written only by a read of the lane (§6a).
+**`coverage` is item 90's measurement and it is ADDITIVE — a field BESIDE the lane, never the lane.** Its `d` is the day it was measured and `sec6_md5` the digest it was measured under;
+`status` is exactly one of `охвачена`, `неохваченная` and `неизмерима`, all three agreeing with «монета»; `move` is the coin's largest single-day move of the last thirty days, signed, in per cent, with its day — at `неизмерима`, the move where it was taken and the reason (item 90); and `carried_by` is the host, the title and the date of the record that carried the announcement, where one was found. **It never replaces the lane fields**, which are written only by a read of the lane (§6a).

 **`discovery` holds the last discovery search per coin, per book lane and per systemic lane (§6)** — its moment `d`, its query `q` and its count of dated hits `n` — for the audit, and exempts